Reading Sadu

 Term: Fall 2024

-Institution: School of Architecture | Yale University
+Institution: Yale University - School of Architecture

 October 10 to November 7, 2024

-The exhibition Reading Sadu is an introduction to the sadu craft, a weaving technique practiced by the nomadic tribes of Arabia.
+The exhibition reading sadu is an introduction to the sadu craft, a weaving technique practiced by the nomadic tribes of Arabia.
 The exhibition presents the historical context of the sadu, its symbols and motifs, and a number of collected sadu pieces.
-The Arabian desert was known for its nomadic tribes, the Badu, who moved between different locations across the desert searching for water and pasturelands.
+The Arabian desert was known for its nomadic tribes, the Badu, who moved between different locations across the desert, searching for water and pasturelands.
 The Badu built distinctive nomadic structures, tents, that were shaped by the desert environment.
 Their movements across the desert required structures that could be frequently assembled, disassembled, and transported using camels.
 The responsibility of these homes belonged to Badu women, who were skilled weavers.
 They constructed their homes and decorated the interior textile walls with colorful symbols and motifs inspired by the desert ecology.
 These elaborative textiles were known as sadu.

 3D scanned gallery space: